A new method for computing the expected hitting time between arbitrary different configurations of the multiple-urn Ehrenfest model: Introduction

-Chen et al~\cite{Chen-Goldstein-Lathrop-Nelsen2017} considered the same problem only for the special case $n=3$, and proved that $s_M=\dfrac{2M}{3}\sum\limits_{k=1}^M\dfrac{3^k}{k}$ by using the method of electric networks~(Main result of their paper).
-They conjectured that the result for general $n$--urn case should be of the form as stated in Theorem \ref{t:main}.
-In this paper, we use two methods which are different from theirs to prove that their conjecture is true.\\
+\textbf{Remark.}~(1)~Chen et al.~\cite{Chen-Goldstein-Lathrop-Nelsen2017} proved Corollary \ref{c:main} for the special case $n=3$ by using the method of electric networks.
+They conjectured that the result for general multiple--urn case should be of the form as stated in Corollary \ref{c:main}.

-As a byproduct, we consider a more general question about the waiting time of moving from a given general configuration $(a_1,\ldots,a_M)$ to another different configuration $(b_1,\ldots,b_M)$, and get the following result.